 Building the Rideau Canal: A Pictorial History by Robert Passfield.
 A 2003 reprint of the 1982 classic.
 The book features 72 period illustrations of the canal during and just following construction, 43 of which are in stunning colour.
 Passfield provides expert interpretation of these images and engaging descriptions of the engineering of the works.
 This is one of the best books about the Rideau.
 184p.
 1982. (reprinted in 2003). (click here for more info)

 Invisible Army: Hard Times, Heartbreak & Heritage.
 New for 2010.
 This is the story of the forgotten people who made the Canal work - the staff who have served on the Rideau Canal since 1832.
 "A rich account of the routines, rhythms and experiences of those who maintained and operated the Rideau."
 For details see the Invisible Army Page.
 480p.
 2010.
+SOLD OUT

 Tales of the Rideau.
 New for 2010.
 This non-fiction books contains 17 tales, ranging from classics such The Lost Barrel of Silver to lesser known tales such as the Sluiced Superintendent.
 Focusing on the back-story, the details that formed the basis for each tale, this book explores many fascinating facets of Rideau history.
 For details see the Tales of the Rideau Page.
 166p.
 2010.